 - Do post comments on your blogs in moderation?

 You need to have a clear picture of what’s going on with the level of your users.
 Why do you need this?
 Firstly, in order for you to know how well your users interact with your content.
 And secondly, to assess your overall website user experience rating.
-Thus, you need to go over with your bounce rate.
+Thus, you need to go over your bounce rate.
 Then, try to assess the average time users spent on your site.
-This, too, is relative with your site audit.
+This, too, is relative to your site audit.
 After that, move on with tracking goal completions that are primary essentials for Google Analytics.
 Moving on to the exit pages that users leave most, for the number of visitors and to the branded searches.
 Finally, assess the real social signals that come with a real impact on your business.
 If you’re struggling with all these site audits, then you can ask expert webmasters to help you or use the social locker plugins.

-8. How can you identify your link profiles strengths and weaknesses?
+8. How can you identify your link profile’s strengths and weaknesses?

 The large content of your SEO site audit should be for analysing your client’s link profile.
 Why this should be so?
 It’s because backlinks can make or break your SEO website campaign.
 Hence, Link Relevancy, Link Authority, Link Diversity, Link Targeting, and Anchor Text Diversification are very important factors that you need to look into very carefully.